bohnman/squiggly/README.md

 ```

 ### Selecting from Collections (Lists/Arrays/Etc).
-Selecting from collection just assumes the top-level object is the element in the collection.
+Selecting from collection just assumes the top-level objects are the elements in the collection, not the collection
+itself.

 ```java
 List<User> list = Arrays.asList(